jasonwee/jakartaee-examples/beanvalidation/nullAnnotation/README.md

 # A @NotNull example

-This example demonstrates how to use @NotNull.
+This example demonstrates how to use @Null.